Logo

 To start a raffle, you need to use /serverevents run raffle.

-Next, enter the number of days you want the raffle to be available.
-You can choose anything from 1 to 12 days.
+First, enter how long you want the raffle to be available for; it can be 1 to 30 days.
 The longer it runs, the more possible entries, but also consider how long people will want to wait for the prize you are giving away.

 Split or Steal

 Split or Steal is a game where two users are chosen to possibly win a prize.
-The two users are given the option to split the prize or steal it.
+Everyone is given a chance to enter and then the bot picks two users to play.
+The two users are asked if they want to split the prize or steal it and must make a choice.
 If both people split, then they share the coins or items that are the prize.
 If one of them steals and one of them splits, however, then the person who steals gets everything.
 If both steal, then they both get nothing, and the prize goes back to the server pool.

 To run a game of split or steal, you need to use /serverevents run splitorsteal.